-5 types of late-paying clients (and how to deal with them)
+5 types of late-paying customers (and how to deal with them)

-If you run your own business it’s likely that at some point you’re going to come across a client who doesn’t pay you on time.
-So what do you do when it comes to chasing payment from them?
-Here are some suggestions on how to work with five types of late-paying clients when it comes to getting your outstanding invoices paid.
+If you run your own business, it’s likely that at some point you’re going to come across a customer who doesn’t pay you on time.
+So what do you do when you need to chase payment from them?
+Here are some suggestions on how to work with five types of late-paying customers when it comes to getting your outstanding invoices paid.

 Chronic late payers

-If you have a client that always seems to misplace your bank details when it’s time to pay, double-check that you’re always including your bank details on your invoices (in FreeAgent, you can do this automatically).
-Or, you could try offering a more immediate option by allowing your client to pay you online - in FreeAgent, you can add a payment link to your invoice email using services like GoCardless or PayPal.
-Your client can then just choose to pay you online via their bank account or credit card.
+If you have a customer who seems to misplace your bank details when it’s time to pay, double-check that you’re always including your bank details on your invoices (in FreeAgent, you can do this automatically).
+Or you could try offering a more immediate option by allowing your customer to pay you online.

-Any business can go through unforeseen difficulties, so if a client hasn’t paid yet it may not mean that they’re not planning to pay at all - they could just be facing short-term cash flow problems.
-Even if you think the client won’t pay, it’s worth having the awkward conversation and picking up the phone to ask when they plan to pay you.
-If it is just a short-term issue with a good client, you could maintain a positive relationship with them by offering an extension rather than enforcing late charges.
+Any business can go through unforeseen difficulties.
+If a customer hasn’t paid, they may still be planning to pay - they could just be facing short-term cashflow problems.
+Even if you think the customer won’t pay, it’s worth having a conversation and picking up the phone to ask when they plan to pay you.

-Clients that can’t afford to pay for longer
+Customers who can’t afford to pay for a long time

-There’s nothing worse than having a client who just disappears without a trace.
+There’s nothing worse than having a customer who just disappears without a trace.
 You try to contact them to pay but they won’t return your emails or calls and you just can’t get hold of them.
-For these clients - some of whom probably had no intention of paying you in the first place - you’ll have to make a choice.
-You could hire a professional collection agency, or for smaller debts, pursue your client through the small claims court (both of which could be time consuming and end up costing you money).
-Or you can cut your losses and write off the invoice, before putting that client on your blacklist.
+For these customers - some of whom probably had no intention of paying you in the first place - you might want to consider your legal options.
+You could hire a professional collection agency, or for smaller debts, pursue your customer through the small claims court (both of which could be time-consuming and end up costing you money).
+Or you can cut your losses, write off the invoice, and simply never work with that customer again.